pyeventsourcing/kurrentdbclient/README.md

-The optional `max_subscriber_count` argument is a Python `int` which sets the maximum number of concurrent readers of the persistent subscription, beyond which attempts to read the persistent subscription will raise a `MaximumSubscriptionsReached` error.
+The optional `max_subscriber_count` argument is a Python `int` which sets the maximum number of concurrent readers of the persistent subscription, beyond which attempts to read the persistent subscription will raise a `MaximumSubscriptionsReachedError` exception.

 The optional `live_buffer_size` argument is a Python `int` which sets the size of the buffer (in-memory) holding newly recorded events.
 The default value of `live_buffer_size`